Gennaro Raso

-Gennaro Raso or Jimmy Raso is an Italian-Canadian outlaw biker, who is best known for co-founding the Loners Motorcycle Club with close friend Frank Lenti.
+Gennaro Raso or Jimmy Raso (born 22 June 1959) is an Italian-Canadian outlaw biker, who is best known for co-founding the Loners Motorcycle Club with close friend Frank Lenti.
 He would end up retaining full leadership over the club in 1994 and currently serves as the club's International President.

 Early history

 Born in Gabella, Catanzaro, Italy on June 22, 1959, very little is known about the early years of his life, aside from when he was a young man, he and his family emigrated to Canada in February 1967.
 His family settled in Toronto, Ontario.
 In 1970, he was worked as an extra during the production of a low budget exploitation film The Proud Rider.
 Many of the extras in The Proud Rider were members of Satan's Choice Motorcycle Club who were essentially playing themselves.
 Raso greatly admired the Satan's Choice national president Bernie Guindon as he stated in a 2016 interview: "I met Bernie in the early 1970s.
 I always looked up to him.
 I thought he was a cool guy, a very smart man.
 Bernie's Bernie.
 Bernie doesn't take shit from anybody...He didn't have to carry a gun.
 It was different back then".

 At some point he became involved in organized crime and by the 1970s, when he was old enough his admiration of Guindon would lead Raso tho join the Choice.
 There he would meet future Loners co-founder Frank "Cisco" Lenti, they had both joined the Satan's Choice Motorcycle Club, however their chapter was among those that were later "Patched-Over" to the Outlaws Motorcycle Club in 1977.
 They both left and started the only Ontario chapter of the Rebels Motorcycle Club, not too long after Raso and Lenti decided to form the Loners Motorcycle Club, which was founded in Woodbridge, Ontario in 1979.